Who is the URBIS SMART CITY FAIR for?

 Head of Smart Cities, Siemens

 The programme of this year’s URBIS SMART CITY FAIR is even busier than last year’s.
-Also, reducing the length from four to two days has been more convenient for us.
+Reducing the length from four to two days has been more convenient for us.
 The trend towards smart cities seems stronger by the day, so we welcome the fact that a platform like this trade fair exists here in the Czech Republic.
 Exhibitors can show off their solutions, and present their products.
 In terms of our own firm, I welcome the advantage the fair gives us of being able to link up with so many civil servants at the municipal level – they’re the direct customers of our technology.